Quantum biology: Ferritin

 Early evidence of quantum mechanical properties exhibited by ferritin in vivo was reported in 2004, where increased magnetic ordering of ferritin structures in placental macrophages was observed using small angle neutron scattering (SANS).
 Quantum dot solids also show increased magnetic ordering in SANS testing, and can conduct electrons over long distances.
 Increased magnetic ordering of ferritin cores disposed in an ordered layer on a silicon substrate with SANS testing has also been observed.
 Ferritin structures like those in placental macrophages have been tested in solid state configurations and exhibit quantum dot solid-like properties of conducting electrons over distances of up to 80 microns through sequential tunneling and formation of Coulomb blockades.
 Electron transport through ferritin in placental macrophages may be associated with an anti-inflammatory function.

 Conductive atomic force microscopy of substantia nigra pars compacta (SNc) tissue demonstrated evidence of electron tunneling between ferritin cores, in structures that correlate to layers of ferritin outside of neuromelanin organelles.

 Evidence of ferritin layers in cell bodies of large dopamine neurons of the SNc and between those cell bodies in glial cells has also been found, and is hypothesized to be associated with neuron function.
-Overexpression of ferritin reduces the accumulation of reactive oxygen species (ROS), and may act as a catalyst by increasing the ability of electrons from antioxidants to neutralize ROS through electron tunneling.
+Overexpression of ferritin reduces the accumulation of reactive oxygen species, and may act as a catalyst by increasing the ability of electrons from antioxidants to neutralize reactive oxygen species through electron tunneling.
 Ferritin has also been observed in ordered configurations in lysosomes associated with erythropoiesis, where it may be associated with red blood cell production.
-While direct evidence of tunneling associated with ferritin in vivo in live cells has not yet been obtained, it may be possible to do so using QDs tagged with anti-ferritin, which should emit photons if electrons stored in the ferritin core tunnel to the QD.
+Direct evidence of tunneling associated with ferritin in vivo in live cells has been obtained from deep brain stimulation tests.
+It may also be possible to obtain evidence of electron transport associated with ferritin using quantum dots tagged with anti-ferritin, which should emit photons if electrons stored in the ferritin core tunnel to the quantum dots.